In the UK, the emergency services can be reached by calling 999 or 112.

 Marks & Spencer is a supermarket with a wide selection of good-quality basic supplies, and a surprisingly decent bakery section.

 Caversham is a slightly bougier suburb to the North of Reading Station, on the other side of the river.
-It's a very pleasant green walk to get there (take the tunnel under Reading Station then cross the road, go straight ahead between the office buildings, and then use the pedestrian bridge over the river into Christchurch Meadow).
-Some options there:
+It's a very pleasant green walk to get there.
+Well, green after you get past the station.
+Take the pedestrian tunnel under Reading Station then cross the road, go straight ahead between the office buildings, and then use the pedestrian bridge over the river into Christchurch Meadow.

 Fox and Hounds pub (decent pizzas and very good beer selection).